misterio33/agata_project/README.md

 # Running converter at server

- 1. To connect to server use command (you must be at the same wifi netwokr as server, now this is `eduoroam`):
+ 1. To connect to server use command (you must be at the same WiFi network as server, now this is `eduoroam`):

     `ssh your_login@10.100.2.119`

- 2. To authorize at docker use command at server terminal (this command will authorize you at docker system and povode to you ability ability to pull docker images from your coworkers):
+ 2. To authorize at docker use command at server terminal (this command will authorize you at docker system and give you ability ability to pull docker images from your coworkers):

     `docker login`

- 3. To pull docker image with converet use command at server terminal (this command will instal docker image with converter to server):
+ 3. To pull docker image with converter use command at server terminal (this command will install docker image with converter to server):

     `docker pull alinanechyporenko/wildau_charme_2020:latest`